Andrew-Reid/d3-slippy/README.md

 If width or height are provided, sets the width/height of the map.
 Unlike a typical D3 projection this is required to know how many tiles to display.
 If no argument is provided, returns the current width/height.
 Default height is 500 while default width is 960.

-### slippy.size(*[width,height] or selection*)
+### slippy.size(*[width,height] or selection or element*)

 A convenience method that sets both size and width.
 If the provided argument is a D3 selection, will set the dimensions of the map to match the dimensions of the selected element (most commonly used for the SVG holding the map).
+If the provided element is an SVG element, will set the dimensions of the map to match the dimensions of the provided element.
 If the provided argument is not a D3 selection, d3-slippy assumes an array has been provided indicating width and height of the map respectively.

 If no argument is provided, returns the current dimensions of the map.